Center for Power Systems Studies – Fall Meeting

 Review of CPSS Impact

-Internship and/or Cooperative opportunities -- have a positive impact – absolutely important to the sustainability of the SDSU Power Program
+- Internship opportunities -- have a positive impact – absolutely important to the sustainability of the SDSU Power Program

 Steven M. Hietpas, Ph.D., P.E.